mciach/masserstein/README.md

 python WSDeconvolve.py spectrum.txt molecule_list.txt
 ```

 This will print the program configuration, followed by a table containing the molecules and the corresponding proportions of their isotopic envelopes.
+Typing `python WSDeconvolve.py` will print the help message with description of additional options.

 Note that when specifying the molecules in the molecule list, after each element a number needs to be present.
 For example, S1N2 is the correct way to indicate one sulfur and one nitrogen atom, while SN2 will be interpreted as two atoms of tin.